Lobster1911/bench-xecg-indian-benchmark/README.md

 - *drop_path*: smaller values seems to work better

 THE PARAMETERS ABOVE ARE GOOD FOR TRAINING BUT FOR THE KNN THESE OBSERVATION ARE USELESS

+## Python version

+We tested it with python 3.11.11